fleetdm/fleet/handbook/company/communications.md

 ## Vision for dept handbook pages

 The idea here is to get this vision implemented on a single departmental handbook page first, starting with handbook/company/ceo.
 It's hard to know what the philosophy should be until we can see it.
 So we need to shorten the feedback loop so we can see it change live in one place.
-That way we can iterate in one place instead of having things go a bunch of different directions.
+That way we can iterate in one place instead of having things go a bunch of different directions, and adding in all the complexity of extra redirects to keep track of and all that stuff.
 Then once we've got that looking good and have iterated a bit, we'll spread it out.

 - (h1) Top-level page title/ file name